Bayesian Hierarchical Models with Conjugate Full-Conditional Distributions for Dependent Data from the Natural Exponential Family: Distribution Theory for Dependent Data from the Natural Exponential Family

 and the $n\times n$ diagonal matrix $\textbf{K}(\bm{\alpha},\bm{\kappa})\equiv \mathrm{diag}\left\lbrace K(\alpha_{i},\kappa_{i}) K^{(2)}(\alpha_{i},\kappa_{i}) - K(\alpha_{i},\kappa_{i})^{2}K^{(1)}(\alpha_{i}, \kappa_{i})^{2}\right\rbrace$.\\ \end{enumerate} }

-The proof of Proposition~1($i$) can be found in the Supplemental Appendix, and in general, let $ \mathrm{CM}(\bm{\mu},\textbf{V},\bm{\alpha},\bm{\kappa}; \psi)$ be shorthand for the pdf in (\ref{mlg_pdf}).
-Proposition 1($ii$) follows immediately from Equations (\ref{mean}) and (\ref{varDY}), and thus, Proposition 1($ii$) is stated without proof.
+The proof of Theorem~1($i$) can be found in the Supplemental Appendix.
+In general, we let $ \mathrm{CM}(\bm{\mu},\textbf{V},\bm{\alpha},\bm{\kappa}; \psi)$ denote the pdf in (\ref{mlg_pdf}).
+Theorem~1($ii$) follows immediately from Equations (\ref{mean}) and (\ref{varDY}), and thus, Theorem~1($ii$) is stated without proof.

 When comparing (\ref{EF}), (\ref{univ_LG}), and (\ref{mlg_pdf}) we see that the univariate natural exponential family, the DY pdf, and the CM pdf share a basic structure.
 Specifically, all three distributions have an exponential term and an ``exponential of $-\psi$ term.''
 This pattern is the main reason why conjugacy exists between the distributions from the natural exponential family and the DY distribution, which we take advantage of in subsequent sections.
 Also, Proposition $1(ii)$, shows that if we restrict $\textbf{V}$ (or equivalently $\textbf{V}^{-1}$) to be a lower unit triangle matrix, then the expression of the covariance matrix of $\textbf{Y}$ in (\ref{meancovar}) is a type of LDL decomposition \citep{ravishank}.
 Hence, in subsequent sections we assume that $\textbf{V}$ is lower unit triangular.